Silverado in Orange County, California — The American West (Pacific Coastal)

 Death of the California Grizzly

 Location.
 33° 44.838′ N, 117° 38.284′ W. Marker is in Silverado, California, in Orange County.
 Marker is on Silverado Canyon Road, on the right when traveling west.
+Marker is located next to the U.S. Post Office.
 Touch for map.
-Marker is located next to the U.S. Post Office.
 Marker is at or near this postal address: 28251 Silverado Road, Silverado CA 92676, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Site of Carbondale (approx. one mile away); Modjeska's Home (approx. 2.7 miles away); Silverado (approx. 3.1 miles away); Loma Hanging Tree (approx. 5.6 miles away); Irvine Park (approx. 7.2 miles away); The Serrano Adobe (approx. 7˝ miles away); Heritage Hill Historic Park (approx. 7.6 miles away); a different marker also named Heritage Hill Historic Park (approx. 7.6 miles away).
+Site of Carbondale (approx. one mile away); Modjeska's Home (approx. 2.7 miles away); The Legend of Flores Peak (approx. 2.7 miles away); Silverado (approx. 3.1 miles away); Loma Hanging Tree (approx. 5.6 miles away); Irvine Park (approx. 7.2 miles away); The Serrano Adobe (approx. 7˝ miles away); Heritage Hill Historic Park (approx. 7.6 miles away).
 Touch for a list and map of all markers in Silverado.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 6, 2012, by Michael Kindig of Long Beach, California.
-This page has been viewed 832 times since then and 65 times this year.
+It was originally submitted on October 6, 2012, by Michael Kindig of Long Beach, California.
+This page has been viewed 960 times since then and 32 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
 Photos: 1, 2. submitted on October 14, 2012, by Michael Kindig of Long Beach, California.
 3. submitted on October 6, 2012, by Michael Kindig of Long Beach, California.
 4. submitted on October 14, 2012, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.